Sunday, December 2, 2012

 Low-Calorie Pumpkin Bread

-I love the fall, except the cooler weather.
-There is nothing I can do about it, so I find what joys I can from it.
-It's still around 75-80 degrees during the day and 65-70 at night.
-I know, I'm a big wimp when it comes to cold weather.
+I love the fall.
+I'm a big wimp when it comes to cold weather, but I'd maybe like to try it one day.
 I don't think I could survive in the snow.
 One of the joys of the fall I like is pumpkin flavored foods.
 Pumpkin pie, pumpkin muffins, pumpkin spice coffee, caramel macchiato coffee!
 I don't love what the full fat versions do to my waist line.

 Starbucks Tall Caramel Macchiato: 254 Calories